kiran-katakam/infinity/README.md

 ---

 ## Security Notes
-- User credentials are stored securely using `flutter_secure_storage`.
 - The loophole exploits a **server-side oversight** and bypasses client-side validation through JavaScript injection.
 Please use responsibly and ethically.

 ---